Sign up to save your library

 Title found at these libraries:

 Revolutions is a sparkling account of political upheaval and the power of history.
-We think of revolutions as events, like the Fall of the Bastille or the Storming of the Winter Palace.
+We think of revolutions in terms of fleeting events, such as the Fall of the Bastille or the Storming of the Winter Palace.
 In reality they take decades to burn out, if they ever do.
-Donald Sassoon engagingly reappraises some of the most celebrated.
-The English Civil War that killed a king and inaugurated parliamentary rule.
-The American War of Independence that ejected the British but ignored slavery.
-The French Revolution that gave us the Rights of Man and years of instability.
-The national revolutions that unified Italy and Germany.
-The Russian and Chinese Revolutions that changed the twentieth century.
-He adroitly compares these landmarks to the rebellions, coups and tumults that time forgot.
+One of our great historians, Donald Sassoon, takes the long view of some of the most celebrated upheavals: the English Civil War, which killed a king; the American War of Independence, which ejected the British but allowed slavery to persist; the French Revolution, which produced the Rights of Man and years of instability; the national revolutions that unified Italy and Germany; and the Russian and Chinese revolutions, which transformed the twentieth century.
+Revolutions adroitly compares these historical juggernauts to the many rebellions, coups and tumults that time forgot.